ibm-cloud-docs/power-iaas/modifying-instance.md

     - To delete the data volumes that are attached to the virtual server instance.
 The data volumes are not deleted if they are attached to multiple virtual server instances.
     - To delete any auxiliary volumes on the secondary site.
 3. Type the virtual server instance name in the textbox.
-4. Click **Delete virtual server instance** to initiate the deletion request.
+4. Click **Delete the virtual server instance** to initiate the deletion request.

 After the deletion request is initiated, the action cannot be undone.
 {: note}